Olaminiyi/Project-20/README.md

 ![alt text](images/20.22.png)

-# Flags used:
+**Flags used:**

-MYSQL_IP mysql ip address "leave as mysqlserverhost" MYSQL_USER mysql username for user export as environment variable MYSQL_PASS mysql password for the user exported as environment varaible MYSQL_DBNAME mysql databse name "toolingdb"
+- MYSQL_IP mysql ip address "leave as mysqlserverhost"
+- MYSQL_USER mysql username for user export as environment variable
+- MYSQL_PASS mysql password for the user exported as environment varaible
+- MYSQL_DBNAME mysql databse name "toolingdb"

-# Run the Tooling App
+### Run the Tooling App

-Containerization of an application starts with creation of a file with a special name - 'Dockerfile' (without any extensions).
+**Containerization** of an application starts with creation of a file with a special name - `Dockerfile` (without any extensions).
 This can be considered as a 'recipe' or 'instruction' that tells Docker how to pack your application into a container.
 In this project, you will build your container from a pre-created Dockerfile, but as a DevOps, you must also be able to write Dockerfiles.

 So, let us containerize our Tooling application; here is the plan: